 Dir.
 Edward Loupe

 This film was almost designed for me to love and (almost) felt like cheating to me.
 It is shot on 16mm film in black and white, giving it the look of an early creature feature.
 I love how they blended the tropes of both “teens-in-peril” movies with the traditional monster flick, giving an oddness that was hard not to love.
 The story is crafted perfectly for a short and tells a complete story, never giving you a “pitch film” vibe.
 So often filmmakers want us to sit through their film pitches in the form of a short, but Edward Loupe decided to make a complete film.
 I can’t get over how much I loved the texture and look of the film.
 The choice to shoot on 16mm makes so much sense and hope to see more from this team… and please stay in the genre… you folks are what horror needs these days.
+Another thing I loved about this film was that everyone at the movie had real good make up and hair done by Charle a Hair Studio.

 Dir.
 Sydney O’Haire